tylerlwsmith/Local-Jenkins-Blue-Ocean-and-Docker/README.md

-# Docker/Jenkins/Blue Ocean Docker Compose
+# Local Jenkins, Blue Ocean, and Docker

 This repository contains a Docker Compose version of the Jenkins & Docker setup from the Linux/MacOS section of the Jenkins User Handbook's [installing Jenkins with Docker](https://www.jenkins.io/doc/book/installing/docker/#on-macos-and-linux) guide.
 The repo contains the following: